Blog

 3. By something they are, like biometric data or geolocation.

-Organizations that fail to enable MFA for identity management, especially for remote services, will find it nearly impossible to implement an effective ZTNA architecture.
+Organizations that fail to enable MFA for identity management, especially for remote services, will find it nearly impossible to adhere to zero-trust principles.

 How Cyolo Overcomes this Obstacle

-Cyolo has an identity provider built-in, so there is no need to have a separate IdP.
-However, for organizations already using an IdP, for instance Okta, Cyolo offers an easy integration.
-An additional advantage of Cyolo is that it provides verification for all applications, including legacy and homegrown applications.
-Whereas some IdPs only support web-based protocols, Cyolo can extend support, including modern identity authentication, to all applications and systems.
+Cyolo PRO has an identity provider built-in, so there is no need to have a separate IdP.
+However, for organizations already using another IdP, Cyolo PRO offers an easy integration.
+An additional advantage is that Cyolo PRO provides verification for all applications, including legacy and homegrown applications.
+Whereas some IdPs only support web-based protocols, Cyolo PRO can extend support, including modern identity authentication, to all applications and systems.
 Additionally, the Cyolo IdP can quickly and securely enroll a third party for Just-in-Time (JIT) access to an application, nullifying the serious risks associated with third-party access.
-Cyolo also offers application credential sharing with the user through a secure vault inside the customer's trust boundary.
+Cyolo PRO also offers application credential sharing with the user through a secure vault inside the customer's trust boundary.

 Obstacle 3: No Support for On-Premise Users and Systems